arctern-io/arctern-bootcamp/shtruck_en/README.md

 ### 3. Display road network and track

-Next, we will look at the running track of the above truck according to the road network information of Shanghai, and first load the road network information:
+Next, we will look at the running track of the above truck according to the road network information of Shanghai.
+First, load the road network information:

 ```python
 sh_roads=pd.read_csv("/tmp/sh_roads.csv",